 This supplement also works well for other hormone-related female challenges like irregular menstrual cycles, excessive bleeding during menstruation, and PMS.
 As always, this product is dermatologically tested and cruelty-free.

-Some of the key ingredients in this supplement include DIM; this naturally occurs in cruciferous vegetables such as broccoli, Brussel sprouts, kale, etc. There's also spinach, alfalfa and kale powders, and Bioperine.
-These powders have skin-nourishing nutrients that cause underlying acne-causing factors to clear out naturally.
-DIM supplements can be taken in combination with oral contraceptives and are suited for women of all skin types.
+Some of the key ingredients in this supplement include DIM; this naturally occurs in cruciferous vegetables such as broccoli, Brussels sprouts, kale, etc. There's also spinach, alfalfa and kale powders, and Bioperine.
+These powders have skin-nourishing nutrients that cause underlying acne-causing factors to clear naturally.
+DIM supplements can be combined with oral contraceptives and are suited for women of all skin types.

 What is the best topical treatment for women with adult acne?

 The best cleanser for women with adult acne will include salicylic acid (BHA).
-A good natural addition to salicylic acid is green tea extracts.
+An excellent natural addition to salicylic acid is green tea extracts.
 Green tea was shown to reduce excess oil production in the skin and be antibacterial and antifungal.

-According to the American Academy of Dermatology, the best single anti-acne topical ingredient is benzoyl peroxide.
+According to the American Academy of Dermatology, benzoyl peroxide is the best single anti-acne topical ingredient.
 Benzoyl peroxide kills acne bacteria and fungi on contact.
 In contrast to topical antibiotics, it does not cause bacterial resistance and can be used for months and years without any long-term side effects.

 What is the best treatment for adult cystic acne?